BillKrat/copilot-notepad/README.md

 # Copilot Notepad

-A hybrid framework notepad application built with .NET Aspire, ASP.NET Core Web API, and Angular with Auth0 authentication.
+A hybrid framework notepad application built with .NET Aspire, ASP.NET Core Web API, Angular, and a resilient FTP blue/green deployment utility.
 This project was generated as an exercise in AI-assisted development using GitHub Copilot.

 [▶ Watch the setup video (demonstrates hybrid capabilities)](https://www.global-webnet.com/files/NotebookAI-setup.mp4)